walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 ### Task 1: Create a Storage Account

 In this task you will create a new Azure Storage Account that will be used by Azure Migrate: Server Migration for storage of your virtual machine data during migration.
+    >**Note**: This lab focuses on simplicity to teach the participant the technical tools required.
+In the real world, more consideration should go into the long-term plan prior to migrating assets.
+For instance: Building on the questions in the last note about landing zones, VMs can become even more complex.
+The landing zone required to host VMs should also include considerations for network traffic, RBAC control, resource organization, & preferably governance.
+If time permits, have the participants deploy the CAF Migration Blueprint and CAF Foundation Blueprint prior to starting step 1 of this task, that will help demonstrate the value of a pre-defined landing zone.
+It will also help them see a path towards automated deployment of Infrastructure as code.
+Resources to help guide the participants: Landing zone definition, Implementation options, and CAF Blueprint deployment.

 1. In the Azure portal's left navigation, select **+ Create a resource**, then select **Storage**, followed by **Storage account**.